Black-breasted puffleg: Ecology

+Like most hummingbirds, the species primarily feeds on nectar and insects.
+It feeds on a variety of blooms, including ericaceous trees, fuchsias, and bromeliads, but shows a preference for Palicourea, especially Palicourea fuchsioides, a rare plant endemic to Ecuador.

+Breeding occurs between November and April.
+Males establish territories and perform courtship displays.
+Courtship consists of vertical flights by the male and female, where they join bodies 25-30 meters in the air.
+The nest is a cup-like shape built above ground in a well-protected area, made of moss, spider webs, and fine fibers.
+Juveniles are fed by the adult mother for around 2 weeks after leaving the nest, as they make exploratory flights near the nest.
+In their first days after leaving the nest, the adult female feeds the juveniles approximately every 5 minutes.

 Conservation

 The species is classified as Endangered by the IUCN based on its restricted range and extremely low population numbers.
-A 2015 assessment estimated a total number of 210-268 individuals (of which roughly 140-180 would be adults), and the population is believed to have shrunk by 10-20% per decade in the recent past.
-Although the black-breasted puffleg has recently been rediscovered in small populations outside its main range on the Pichincha volcano, its total area of occurrence is estimated as no larger than 80 km2.
-Of the habitat in its original range, 93-97% are considered to have been degraded or destroyed by agricultural expansion, logging and cattle grazing, and these practices remain the main threats to the species, together with natural and human-induced fires.
+A 2020 assessment estimated a total number of 100–150 individuals.
+Although the black-breasted puffleg has recently been rediscovered in small populations outside its main range on the Pichincha volcano, its total area of occurrence is estimated as 100 km2.
+Of the habitat in its original range, 93–97% are considered to have been degraded or destroyed by agricultural expansion, logging and cattle grazing, and these practices remain the main threats to the species, together with natural and human-induced fires.

 A primary source of habitat loss has been the construction of the Oleoducto de Crudos Pesados (OCP) for oil transportation, a route that was established through one of the last remnants of forest.

 On June 23, 2005, the Municipality of Quito adopted the black-breasted puffleg as the emblem of the capital city.

+In 2020, the Fundación Jocotoco started a new project with the National Geographic Society focusing on habitat enrichment, protection, and restoration for the hummingbird, in conjunction with local communities in the region.